 Web link: St Michael Church

 Another 10 minutes or so and were back to the cars.
-This was a very enjoyable short walk, in wonderful company, followed with teas, coffees and cakes at Topstak.
+This was a very enjoyable short walk, wonderful company, followed with teas, coffees and cakes at Topstak.

 The total walk distance was just under 3.5 miles and took 1 hour and 30 mins (approx.)